Minnesota Multiphasic Personality Inventory: Racial disparity

 One of the biggest criticisms of the original MMPI has been the difference between whites and non-whites.

-In the 1970s, Charles McCreary and Eligio Padilla from UCLA compared scores of Black, white and Mexican-American men and found that non-whites tended to score five points higher on the test.
+In the 1970s, Charles McCreary and Eligio Padilla from UCLA compared scores of black, white and Mexican-American men and found that non-whites tended to score five points higher on the test.
 They stated: "There is continuing controversy about the appropriateness of the MMPI when decisions involve persons from non-white racial and ethnic backgrounds.
 In general, studies of such divergent populations as prison inmates, medical patients, psychiatric patients, and high school and college students have found that blacks usually score higher than whites on the L, F, Sc, and Ma scales.
 There is near agreement that the notion of more psychopathology in racial ethnic minority groups is simplistic and untenable.
 Nevertheless, three divergent explanations of racial differences on the MMPI have been suggested.
 Black-white MMPI differences reflect variations in values, conceptions, and expectations that result from growing up in different cultures.
 Another point of view maintains that differences on the MMPI between blacks and whites are not a reflection of racial differences, but rather a reflection of overriding socioeconomic variations between racial groups.
 Thirdly, MMPI scales may reflect socioeconomic factors, while other scales are primarily race-related."

-Translations of the MMPI

-MMPI-2

-The MMPI-2 is currently available in 22 different languages, including: